No EU consensus on supplying Ukraine arms to strike Russian territory

 A press release from the Dutch Ministry of Defence said "the Netherlands has identified which countries could offer additional Patriot parts and munitions" in order to deliver a complete system to Ukraine.
 It does not mention which countries are involved.

-Jens Stoltenberg, secretary-general of the NATO military alliance, said air defence is Ukraine's "most urgent need."
+NATO Secretary General Jens Stoltenberg said air defence is Ukraine's "most urgent need."
 He said EU countries are "stepping up the delivery of ammunition, air defence systems, and in particular, the most advanced ones, the Patriot systems."
 Stoltenberg took part in the defence ministers' meeting on Tuesday.

 Also on the defence ministers' priority list is strengthening the EU's industrial capacity to produce armaments and defensive technologies.
 The declaration "stresses the vital need to improve access to public and private finance" for the European defence industry.